Joest Racing: 1998–2016: Works program with Audi

-Mazda Team Joest
+2017–2023: DPi and Hypercar ventures

-On 18 July 2017 it was announced that Joest Racing would take over the operation of the Mazda RT24-P Daytona Prototype International (DPi) entry in the WeatherTech SportsCar Championship for the 2018 season.
+On 18 July 2017 it was announced that Joest Racing would take over the operation of the Mazda RT24-P Daytona Prototype International (DPi) entry in the IMSA Weathertech SportsCar Championship for the 2018 season.
 Mazda withdrew from the remainder of the 2017 season in order for Joest to spearhead testing and development of the then uncompetitive DPi.
 The partnership was terminated at the end of March 2020 with Mazda moving to Multimatic Motorsports.

-Glickenhaus
+During their partnership, Joest Racing was able to help Mazda score five victories in the series, winning at Watkins Glen, Canadian Tire Motorsport Park, Road America, Sebring, and at Daytona for the WeatherTech 240.
+In 2020, they also took home a podium finish at the 2020 24 Hours of Daytona, finishing in 2nd.

-In 2021 it was announced that Joest would work with Podium Advanced Technologies to assist in the running of Scuderia Cameron Glickenhaus' new Hypercar programme, entering two SCG 007 Hypercars in the 2021 FIA World Endurance Championship.
+In 2021 it was announced that Joest Racing would work with Podium Advanced Technologies to assist in the running of Scuderia Cameron Glickenhaus' new Hypercar programme, entering two SCG 007 LMH hypercars in the 2021 FIA World Endurance Championship.
+Glickenhaus scored podiums at the 2022 1000 Miles of Sebring, 2022 6 Hours of Spa-Francorchamps, and 2022 24 Hours of Le Mans races, as well as two pole positions at Spa and Monza during their tenure together.